-The registration statement of which this prospectus is a part also registers for sale Pre-Funded Warrants to purchase up to [] shares of common stock for a price of \$[] per warrant (the combined price per Company Share and Company Warrant being sold to the public in this Offering, minus \$0.001).
-The Pre-Funded Warrants will be exercisable immediately upon issuance, may be exercised at any time until all of the Pre-Funded Warrants are exercised in full, and have an initial exercise price equal to \$0.001.
+The registration statement of which this prospectus is a part also registers for sale 478,429 Pre-Funded Warrants to purchase up to 478,429 shares of common stock for an assumed offering price of \$3.781 per Pre-Funded Warrant (the combined price per Company Share and Company Warrant being sold to the public in this Offering, minus \$0.001).
+The Pre-Funded Warrants will be exercisable immediately upon issuance, may be exercised at any time until all of the Pre-Funded Warrants are exercised in full, at an exercise price equal to \$0.001.
 Please see "Description of Capital Stock - Pre-funded Warrants" for a description of these warrants.

-In addition to cash compensation, we have agreed to issue to the underwriter warrants to purchase an amount of shares of common stock equal to 6% of the aggregate number of Company Shares and/or Pre-funded Warrants issued in this Offering (excluding shares sold to cover over-allotments, if any).
-The Underwriter's Warrants have an exercise price per share of \$[] (110% of the combined public offering price of each Company Share and Company Warrant) assuming a combined public offering price of \$[] per Company Share and Company Warrant.
+In addition to cash compensation, we have agreed to issue to the underwriter warrants to purchase 90,428 shares of common stock equal to 6% of the aggregate number of Company Shares and/or Pre-funded Warrants issued in this Offering (excluding shares sold to cover over-allotments, if any).
+The Underwriter's Warrants have an exercise price per share of \$4.16 (110% of the combined public offering price of each Company Share and Company Warrant).
 The Underwriter's Warrants will be exercisable from time to time, in whole or in part, during the five-year period commencing 180 days from the closing of this Offering.
-We have registered up to [] shares of common stock issuable upon the exercise of the Underwriter's Warrants in the registration statement of which this prospectus is a part (assuming underwriter exercises its over-allotment option in full).
+We have registered up to 90,428 shares of common stock issuable upon the exercise of the Underwriter's Warrants in the registration statement of which this prospectus is a part (excluding shares sold to cover over-allotments, if any).